 After a car accident, you might receive a call from the other driver’s insurance company within hours.
 The adjuster sounds friendly and concerned about your well-being.
 However, you should not talk to them without legal advice.
 Their goal is to protect their company’s bottom line, not to ensure you receive fair compensation for your injuries and losses.

-Insurance companies are multi-billion-dollar corporations that use precise tactics to reduce payouts.
+Insurance companies are multi-billion-dollar corporations — regulated in Oklahoma by the Oklahoma Insurance Department — that use precise tactics to reduce payouts.
 According to a study by the Insurance Research Council (IRC), auto accident victims who hire an attorney receive settlements that are, on average, 3.5 times higher than those who negotiate on their own.
 At Hasbrook & Hasbrook Personal Injury Lawyers, we stand between injury victims and predatory insurance tactics.
 We protect your rights and fight for the full recovery you deserve after a crash.

 The Hidden Motivation of the Insurance Adjuster